mainmatter/mainmatter.com/src/posts/2099-01-01-setting-up-oauth-with-auth-js-and-sveltekit.md

 even call the Registration Office to run your pass through their database.

-In this analogy, presenting your id to the Pass and Registration office is “authentication”.
-Presenting your daily pass to a security guard is “authorization”.
-Offices behind security checkpoints are API endpoints.
+In this analogy, presenting your id to the Pass and Registration office is “authentication” — checking that a person is who they claim to be.
+Presenting your daily pass to a security guard is “authorization” — checking if a person is allowed to perform an action such as visiting an office.
+Offices behind security checkpoints represent API endpoints.

 The problem is that in practice people don’t really distinguish between “authentication” and “authorization” that much.
 You can find these terms used